 Defenses Based on an Acknowledgement that You Committed the Act

-Even though you admit that you committed the act prohibited by law, you may be entitled to acquittal based on certain defenses:
+Even if you admit that you committed the act prohibited by law, you may be entitled to acquittal based on certain defenses:

-- Justification—This defense admits the act, but contends that you were legally justified in taking the action.
-Typical arguments include self-defense, and the defense of others, the need to defend your home or property from intruders.
+- Justification.This defense includes an admission of the act, but contends that you were legally justified in taking the action.
+Typical arguments include self-defense, the defense of others, and the need to defend your home or property from intruders.
 With self-defense claims, the courts will typically question whether you responded to the threat with reasonable force.

 - Excuse.These defenses customarily reflect a lack of legal capacity—i.e., that you did not understand that what you were doing was illegal.
 The types of defenses that fall under this category include insanity, age, mental incompetence, involuntary intoxication, duress, or any other instance of diminished capacity.

 You can also ask the court to acquit you if law enforcement officers or prosecutors violated your rights during the criminal process.
 Examples include entrapment, double jeopardy, prosecutor misconduct, jury tampering, selective prosecution (racial profiling), and violation of any of your constitutional protections.

 Uber Employee or Uber Independent Contractor?
 It Depends Where You Ask.

 Increasingly, people are using their cars for work – not only to get to and from the workplace, bu…Read More 12 Oct 2018, Friday

 In 2017, the Federal Trade Commission’s Consumer Sentinel Network received over 2.5 million report…Read More 11 Oct 2018, Thursday